12 Essential Design Skills to Elevate Your Creative Career

 I’m more of a traditionalist – do I need to focus on digital tools and new technologies?

-While it's essential to play to your strengths, the reality is that digital skills and emerging technologies are becoming increasingly integral to creative work across the board.
-Even if your primary focus is on analogue mediums like illustration or print design, having a working knowledge of tools like the Adobe Creative Cloud suite, motion design, and 3D modelling can make you a more versatile and valuable creative partner.
+While it’s essential to play to your strengths, the reality is that digital skills and emerging technologies are becoming increasingly integral to creative work across the board.
+Even if your primary focus is on analogue media like illustration or print design, having a working knowledge of tools such as the Adobe Creative Cloud suite, motion design, and 3D modelling can make you a more versatile and valuable creative partner.
 Plus, it opens up exciting new avenues for experimentation and innovation.

 I’m already so busy – how can I find time to learn these new skills?